Swimming-Club-Data-Systems/Membership/docs/docs/technical-and-tenant/tenant-billing.md

 # Tenant Billing

 Clubs (tenants) pay a monthly subscription for the membership system.
 Payment is now taken automatically on the first day of each month.
+If a club needs to pay at a different date, for cashflow reasons, they can contact SCDS for a bespoke arrangement.

 ## Payment Methods